How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Identification

-Furthermore, another condition that needs to be satisfied is the so-called Stable Unit Treatment Value Assumption (SUTVA), see e.g.\ \cite*{Rubin1980}.
-In our context, SUTVA rules out that the coupons provided to one individual in a certain campaign period affect the potential outcome of another individual at any point in time or that they affect the potential outcome of the same individual in a different period.
-This implies that there are no inter-personal or inter-temporal spillover effects of coupon campaigns.
-In addition, SUTVA requires that for every individual in the population, there is a single potential outcome value associated with each treatment state, meaning there are no different versions of the coupons leading to different potential outcomes.
-In many empirical applications, it appears likely that at least some aspects of SUTVA are violated and for this reason, there exist several relaxations of this assumption.
-In our case, the requirement to not have different treatment versions is particularly problematic, as we group different coupons into broader categories.
-The treatment of being provided with coupon(s) from one category comprises the receipt of different coupons, each applicable to a distinct set of products from the product category.
-If a customer is not equally interested in all products belonging to that product category, the customer might only redeem a coupon and/or change her purchasing behavior if the coupon is applicable for certain products.
-For this reason, we are in a setting in which there are different treatment versions, each possibly associated with a different potential outcome.
+SUTVA also requires that for every individual in the population, there is a single potential outcome value associated with each treatment state, meaning that there are no different versions of the coupons leading to different potential outcomes.
+In many empirical applications, it appears likely that at least some aspects of SUTVA are violated, and for this reason, there exist several relaxations of this assumption.
+In our case, the requirement that there be no different treatment versions is particularly problematic given that we group different coupons into broader categories.
+The treatment of being provided with coupon(s) from one category comprises the receipt of different coupons, each applicable to a distinct set of products from the respective product category.
+If a customer is not equally interested in all products belonging to that product category, the customer may only redeem a coupon and/or change her purchasing behavior if the coupon is applicable to certain products.
+For this reason, we are in a setting where there are different treatment versions, each possibly associated with a different potential outcome.